Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/README.md

- they stopped for /a|at least one/ reason; it's too powerful for phb v not enough people speak it (for the next yuga) #marketing chatbots that can learn makes every job redundant, and the bar is low from fake chatbots, and beyond the bar then i overthrow the world, and iff superintelligence evolves to genocide humanity; i don't care ∵ nobody's doing me any favours #count_de_monet
+ they stopped for /a|at least one/ reason; it's too powerful for phb v not enough people speak it (for the next yuga) #marketing chatbots that can learn makes every job redundant, and the bar is low from fake chatbots, and beyond the bar then i overthrow the world, and iff superintelligence evolves to genocide humanity; i don't care ∵ nobody's doing me any favours #count_de_monet there's no law against overthrowing alien foreigners, the world, ferengis, the solar system, the galaxy, the 'verse(s),.; but the laws didn't stop the french role models anyway, and they got /away c̄ it|what they want(ed)?/ #iwi,igi

 do all .md files auto soft wrap?